 The vast majority of wall ovens sold today are single electric ovens.
 Experts say that electric ovens generally heat faster and more evenly than gas models.
 However, they may dry food out more if they do not include a convection feature, which uses high-speed fans to circulate warm, moist air throughout the oven space.
 Convection also shortens cooking time and improves surface browning.

 The WOS92EC0A aces at baking and broiling jobs, according to testers in one professional review.
 It's the top rated single electric wall oven there, and is also rated as a Best Buy.
 The experts at Reviewed.com also like the Whirlpool oven, though not enough to raise it to Editors' Choice status there.
 Editors praise the keep-warm setting and say it provides the "best balance between accuracy and precision."
 The setting maintained an average temperature of 185 degrees Fahrenheit.
-The only downside, according to Reviewed.com, is the wall oven took a long time to preheat -- 17 minutes.
+The biggest downside, according to Reviewed.com, is the wall oven took a long time to preheat -- 17 minutes.
 James Aitchison also complains about the sparseness of the control panel, but allows that those with larger fingers might view that as a plus.

 Users seal the deal when it comes to WOS92EC0A.
 We found nearly 220 user reviews at HomeDepot.com (including reviews that were originally posted at Whirlpool's web site) and those largely paint a rosy picture.
 While complaints of units that failed prematurely are not unheard of, and we noted a few gripes about issues with the self-cleaning system, those are relatively few.
 Overall, the wall oven earns a 4.5-star rating, with 92 percent being pleased enough to say that they would recommend this Whirlpool single wall oven to a friend.